buzztechno/qed-docs/README.md

 ### Storing a hash to the blockchain

 An array of 32 bytes can be stored to the blockchain.
-In order to make the proof of existence of your file collision-free we highly recommend to use SHA256 as the hashing algorithm to securely create a checksum for your file.
+In order to make the hash of your file collision-free we highly recommend to use SHA256 as the hashing algorithm to securely create a checksum for your file.
 The hash is expected to be encoded as a hex digest.

 #### Endpoint